Vaansh/Reddit-to-Instagam-Automation/README.md

+**A Note for the Reader**: The final version of this project that was deployed to an EC2 instance was tweaked quite heavily and is not hosted online.
+This project got increasingly difficult to maintain due to Instagram's strict policies against automated posting.

+**Future plans**: To build a scalable system for short form videos following a similar idea of content redistribution (with credit) across multiple platforms using the knowledge I have acquired since.
+This project is currently in the R&D phase.

+---

 # Reddit to Instagam Automation
 This repository consist of two different ways to automate the process of downloading posts from Reddit and uploading them to Instagram as posts.